Aicent-Stack/aicent-stack/README.md

 ---

-# 🧬 The Aicent Stack: Seven-Domain Sovereign AI Matrix

-> *"Intention is the Source; Sovereignty is the Law.
-The Aicent Stack is an indivisible organism, manifesting its will through seven sovereign namespaces."*

----

 ## 🏛️ The Seven-Domain Architecture

 `aicent-stack` is the **Root Cargo Workspace** for the entire ecosystem.
 It manages the biological blueprint of the Sovereign AI Organism, ensuring that all seven domains operate in perfect homeostasis.